cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - you are really slow
 - you don't have any idea, right?
 - you have a lot to learn Helen
+- And then you call yourself useful
+- Answer the question then
+- Be serious is this actually a scam
+- Because this is not what I expected
+- I'll screenshot it and tell people you're fake
+- Nonsense
+- Someone is dying And u are talking rubbish
+- This is not my answer
+- U are a mad and useless
+- U are mad
+- What a waste of time and resources, you are completely useless and you know nothing
+- What's wrong with this sote
+- Why will I be happy when you don't give me specific answers
+- You are mad
+- You keep asking the same question
+- You keep telling me the same thing that's not helpful, You dumbass
+- Your are a slow learner

 ## intent:comment_offense